Protein Muffins

 • Protein powder– Brown rice protein powder, casein protein powder, or a whey protein powder blend.
 Do NOT use a strict whey protein powder or else your muffins will turn into hockey pucks.

-• Peanut butter OR alternative– Smooth and creamy peanut butter, with no added sugar.
-Use a cheap store bought brand, like Skippy’s or Teddy’s peanut butter.
+• Peanut butter OR alternative– Smooth and creamy peanut butter with no added sugar.
+Use a cheap store-bought brand, like Skippy’s or Teddy’s peanut butter because these are naturally thinner and mix seamlessly into the batter.

 • Chocolate chips– A must for any good muffin.
 Use sugar free chocolate chips to keep these muffins completely sugar free.